 We believe that Freedom of Choice is grounded in what matters to us.

-For example, we may not WANT to get up at 4am with a baby who is not able to sleep, or to fix a meal for someone who in their grief is unable to be appreciative…
+For example, we may not WANT to get up at 4 am with a baby who cannot sleep or fix a meal for someone who, in their grief, cannot be appreciative…

 If it matters to you: to live in a world where we give people who are grieving a little slack, and generously assume that even if they are not expressing appreciation that kindness matters, then making the meal with love is… a choice.